History of the Library

 By 1900, the desire for a permanent home began to grow.
 Attorney John Patton fueled the effort by contacting Andrew Carnegie, one of the wealthiest men in the country, to seek funding; Carnegie promised $150,000 in support.
 Around the same time, Martin Antoine Ryerson, a native of Grand Rapids and prominent Chicago citizen, expressed interest in funding a home for the library.
 Ultimately, Grand Rapids has Martin A. Ryerson, arts and education benefactor, to thank for the gift of the Ryerson Building.

 The cornerstone of the Ryerson Building was laid on July 4, 1902, and the building was completed and open to the public two years later.
 Many features make the Ryerson Building remarkable and beautiful.
 Its exterior is made of milled Bedford Limestone from Indiana.
 Carrara marble from Italy was used for the steps, and the marble wainscoting inside also hails from Italy.

 Over the decades, the library expanded into city neighborhoods to better serve patrons living in different areas of the city.
 The first branch was the West Side Branch, which was originally housed in an old Michigan Bell Telephone Company building; it opened in 1908.
 Current branches include Ottawa Hills, Madison Square, Yankee Clipper, Van Belkum, West Leonard, and Seymour.

 The Ryerson Building saw a great deal of change in the second half of the 20th century.
 Overcrowding had gradually become problematic, and by 1962, plans were made to spend $2.8 million on an addition to the north side of the Ryerson Building.
 The updated building with its large addition was dedicated in May of 1969.

-If you are interested in reading more about the Grand Rapids Public Library, check out the book written by former City Historian Gordon Olson.
+If you are interested in reading more about the Grand Rapids Public Library, check out A Free Library for Everyone, written by former City Historian Gordon Olson.